What Are Considered “White Goods” In The UK?

 What About Bathroom Furniture?

 You could be thinking that toilets, baths, bidets and showers might also be considered white goods because in most cases they are white in colour.
-However, these items are known as “plumbing fixtures” or “bathroom fixtures”.
+However, these items are generally known as “plumbing fixtures” or “bathroom fixtures”.

 The most notable difference between white goods and plumbing fixtures is that white goods typically need some form of power (gas or electricity) to operate whereas plumbing fixtures only need to be plumbed into the water supply and drainage system.